Ellpeck/TinyLifeWeb/docs/articles/cheats.md

 - `Job [name] [level]` stes the current person's job and job level.
 - `Die` kills the current person.
 - `Emotion [modifier name] [level] [seconds]` adds an emotion modifier to the current person.
 You can find a list of all emotion modifiers [in the API docs](xref:TinyLife.Emotions.EmotionModifier).
-- `Friendship [name without spaces] [percentage <= 1]` sets the friendship level between the named partner and the current person to the given percentage.
+- `Friendship [name without spaces] [percentage between -1 and 1]` sets the friendship level between the named partner and the current person to the given percentage.
-- `Romance [name without spaces] [percentage <= 1]` sets the romance level between the named partner and the current person to the given percentage.
+- `Romance [name without spaces] [percentage between -1 and 1]` sets the romance level between the named partner and the current person to the given percentage.
 - `Forget [name without spaces]` deletes any active relationships between the named partner and the current person.
 - `FreeLots` makes creating and importing households onto lots free.
 - `BigScreenshot` takes a full-size screenshot of the entire map, which might take a few seconds to save, during which the game will be stalled.